-Yvonne and Jonathan here.
-We live on an old farm plantation house that was built in the 1830's in the local Acadian style.
+Yvonne here.
+I live on an old farm plantation house that was built in the 1830's in the local Acadian style.
 We're looking for help with general maintenance around the plantation home and growing vegetables in our garden.

 We're both French speakers and would love to share with you the unique qualities of the Louisiana French language and culture.
 You'll get to experience Cajun and Zydeco music, as well as Cajun dishes like gumbo, boiled crawfish and more.
 This part of Louisiana is one of the most unique in the country.